sreehariX/redbus_scrapping/frontend-nextjs/README.md

 - Next.js 14
 - TypeScript
-- React Leaflet for map visualizations
+- Google Maps API for map visualizations and geocoding
 - Papaparse for CSV parsing
 - Tailwind CSS for styling